 Know the four steps of asthma first aid

-- Wait four minutes.
-If there is no improvement, give four more separate puffs of blue/grey reliever, as with Step 2 OR give 1 more dose of Bricanyl or Symbicort inhaler.
+Wait 4 minutes.
+If there is no improvement, give 4 more separate puffs of blue/grey reliever, as with Step 2 OR give 1 more dose of Bricanyl or Symbicort inhaler.

 Call triple zero (000) immediately if:

 - the person is having an asthma attack and there’s no blue or grey reliever available

 - you are not sure if it is asthma.

 Asthma symptoms in a severe allergic reaction (anaphylaxis)

 People having a severe allergic reaction () can also have asthma-like symptoms.
 If the person has an , follow the instructions.
 If they have known severe allergies and carry an adrenaline autoinjector (also known as an epi-pen), use that before using asthma reliever medication.